Sorooshi/AE-VAE-Clustering/README.md

 ## Supervisor: [Boris Mirkin](https://www.hse.ru/en/staff/bmirkin)

-This is Repository contains the idea of clustering the Latent/Reconstructed data points for the task of abnormality detection in Feature-rich Networks.
+This is Repository contains the idea of clustering the Latent/Reconstructed data points for the task of Community Detection in Feature-rich Networks.